Feodor Chaliapin: Later life

 Largely owing to his advocacy, Russian operas such as Mussorgsky's Boris Godunov and Khovanshchina, Glinka's Ivan Susanin, Borodin's Prince Igor and Rimsky-Korsakov's The Tsar's Bride and Sadko, became well known in the West.

 Chaliapin made one sound film for the director G. W. Pabst, the 1933 Don Quixote.
 The film was made in three different versions – French, English, and German, as was sometimes the prevailing custom.
 Chaliapin starred in all three versions, each of which used the same script, sets, and costumes, but different supporting casts.
 The English and the French versions are the most often seen, and both were released in May 2006 on a DVD.
 Pabst's film was not a version of the Massenet opera but a dramatic adaptation of Miguel de Cervantes' novel, with music and songs by Jacques Ibert.

 In 1932, Chaliapin published a memoir, Man and Mask: Forty Years in the Life of a Singer.
 While touring Japan in 1936 he was suffering from a toothache, and a hotel chef devised a way to cook a steak to be extra tender for him.
 This dish is known in Japan as a Chaliapin steak to this day.

-Chaliapin's last stage performance took place at the Monte Carlo Opera in 1937, as Boris.
-He died the following year of leukemia, aged 65, in Paris, where he was interred.
-In 1984, his remains were transferred from Paris to Moscow in an elaborate ceremony.
-They were re-buried in the Novodevichy Cemetery.
+Chaliapin's last stage performance took place at the Monte Carlo Opera in 1937, as Boris Godunov.
+Chaliapin lived in Paris, at 22 Avenue d'Eylau, where he died of leukemia.
+Buried in Paris, Chaliapin rested in the Batignolles cemetery until 1984, when his remains were transferred to the Novodevichy cemetery in Moscow.

+He owned a beautiful villa on the Sainte-Barbe hill in Saint-Jean-de-Luz, overlooking the Bay of Biscay.